 I never saw a mistake as a failure, only as a learning exercise.
 I have plenty of those.

 What do you feel has been your biggest success?

 I have had a few big breaks in my art career.
 I was drawing a picture of Robert De Niro from Raging Bull in Madison Square Garden a while ago during a boxing event.
 I was positioned right beside the ring.
 De Niro's son, Raphael, ended up buying the piece.
 The money went to a fantastic charity that supports the families of troops who had passed on and the drawing now hangs in Roberts country estate.

 Do you believe in setting goals and, if so, what is your approach (five-year plans? yearly resolutions? vision boards?)

-I would have a "five-year plan" as it would go against my "live every day" philosophy but I'm a big fan of making lists.
-My father's advice, make.
-List every day and you'll get satisfaction from everything you get done that leads to the simple act of ticking that point off.
-Kind of like making your bed in the morning when the day ends, no matter how much you did or didn't get done, you thought enough of yourself to have a made bed to come home to.
-Very comforting and so simple.
+I don't have a "five-year plan" as it would go against my "live every day" philosophy but I'm a big fan of making lists.
+My father's advice, make a list every day and enjoy the simple act of ticking the things you get done.
+It's like making your bed in the morning, no matter how much you did or didn't get done in the day, you thought enough of yourself to have a made bed to come home to.
+It's comforting and so simple.

 What is the element of your work that gives you the biggest buzz?

 The eyes.
 If I can capture an emotion in the eyes, I'm happy.
 I get involved with the emotion, try to think what that person was thinking at the time.

 Do you find the work-life balance thing a struggle?

 Definitely, I work mostly at home.
 It's hard to know when work ends and life begins.
 It's a constant struggle for any creative mind.